josemotta/IoT.Starter.Pi.Lirc/README.md

 Based on facts below:

-- We´d be able to extract most from the RPI if we better explore the vast and brilliant resources already available on Linux.
+- We´d be able to extract most from RPI if we better explore the brilliant developments from Linux we already have.
 - Most home automation initiatives should handle legacy infrared (IR) controlled gadgets we have at home, including sound, image, air, heater, etc.
 - There are several RGB leds, led stripes and other low cost IR controlled lighting devices available today.
 Integrating low cost IR RGB leds to the IoT initiatives is a good opportunity to be explored.
 - Linux Lirc is a mature and wide project.
 There is a big remote database containing config files for remote controls with more than 2,500 devices and counting.